-People who have experienced narcissistic trauma, such as having a narcissistic parent or being in a relationship with a narcissistic partner, may often feel like they are not good enough.
-This can stem from the narcissistic individual’s tendency to constantly criticize, belittle, and invalidate the other person’s thoughts, feelings, and experiences.
+People who have had narcissistic trauma in their lives, such as having a parent who is narcissistic or being in a relationship with a partner who is narcissistic, may frequently have the feeling that they are not adequate in some way.
+This may be the result of the narcissistic person’s tendency to constantly criticize, minimize, and invalidate the thoughts, feelings, and experiences of the other person.

 The person’s self-esteem and sense of self-worth can be severely damaged when they are subjected to persistent criticism and devaluation, which can lead them to believe that they do not measure up to expectations.
 They may struggle to feel confident and secure in their own worth and abilities, and they may believe that they are always falling short of the unrealistic expectations set by the narcissistic individual.
 This can cause them to feel like they are always falling short.